UnitedPlanet/intrexx-sample-oauth2-oidc-login-module/README.md

 ## Requirements

-- At least Intrexx 10.1 (steady track)
+- At least Intrexx 10.1

 ## Configuration